 At the Fraunhofer-Gesellschaft, interdisciplinary research teams work with partners from industry and government to turn pioneering ideas into innovative technologies, coordinate and implement system-relevant research projects and strengthen the German and European economies with a commitment to value creation that is based on ethical values.
 International collaboration with outstanding research partners and companies from around the world brings the Fraunhofer-Gesellschaft into direct contact with the most prominent scientific communities and most influential economic regions.

-Founded in 1949, the Fraunhofer-Gesellschaft currently operates 76 institutes and research units throughout Germany.
-Over 30,000 employees, predominantly scientists and engineers, work with an annual research budget of €2.9 billion.
-Fraunhofer generates €2.5 billion of this from contract research.
-Industry contracts and publicly funded research projects account for around two thirds of that.
-The federal and state governments contribute around another third as base funding, enabling institutes to develop solutions now to problems that will become crucial to industry and society in the near future.
+Founded in 1949, the Fraunhofer-Gesellschaft now operates 76 institutes and research units throughout Germany.
+Currently around 30,800 employees, predominantly scientists and engineers, work with an annual research budget of about 3.0 billion euros, 2.6 billion euros of which is designated as contract research.
+Around two thirds of Fraunhofer contract research revenue is generated from industry contracts and publicly funded research projects.
+The German federal and state governments contribute around another third as base funding, enabling the Fraunhofer institutes to develop solutions now to problems that will drastically impact industry and society in the near future.

 The impact of applied research goes far beyond the direct benefits to the client.
 Fraunhofer institutes strengthen companies’ performance and efficiency and promote the acceptance of new technologies within society while also training the future generation of scientists and engineers that the economy so urgently requires.